Germany's Gerhaher is top classical singer for Britain's RPS

 Scottish percussionist Colin Currie was chosen as best instrumentalist while English soprano Mary Bevan was the best young singer.

-The English National Opera, London's financially troubled second house, got the award for opera and music theatre while the Oxford Lieder Festival won the award for chamber music.
+The English National Opera, London's financially troubled second house, got the award for opera and music theater while the Oxford Lieder Festival won the award for chamber music.

 The London Contemporary Orchestra got the nod for best ensemble.
 Danish composer Hans Abrahamsen won in the category of large-scale composition and British composer Graham Fitkin won for his chamber music.